Life As a Social and Community Service Manager

 - Speak to community groups to explain and interpret agency purposes, programs, and policies.

-Social & Community Service Manager Needed Skills
+Skills Needed to be a Social & Community Service Manager

 Social and Community Service Managers state the following job skills are important in their day-to-day work.